formal-php/access-layer/documentation/queries/sql.md

 });
 ```

+> [!NOTE]
-**Note**: if you replace the constructor `::of()` by `::onDemand()` it will run your query lazily by returning a lazy `Sequence`, meaning it won't keep the results in memory allowing you to handle very large results.
+> if you replace the constructor `::of()` by `::onDemand()` it will run your query lazily by returning a lazy `Sequence`, meaning it won't keep the results in memory allowing you to handle very large results.
 This is particularly useful for `SELECT` queries.

 ## Parameters

 For some queries you will need to specify parameters to provide values, you can bind them either by specifying their name or by an index

+> [!IMPORTANT]
-**Important**: do not copy the values directly in the sql query as you'll be vulnerable to sql injection.
+> do not copy the values directly in the sql query as you'll be vulnerable to sql injection.

 ### Bound by name